Corals are in fact animals, even

 prevalent and dangerous illnesses and diseases

-to jellyfish and anemones.
-Both colonial and solitary corals catch plankton
+animals related to jellyfish and anemones.
+Both colonial and solitary corals

-(microscopic plants and animals) and other suspended food particles with
+catch plankton (microscopic plants and animals) and other suspended food

-arm-like tentacles, which feed a centrally located mouth.
-Most hard corals also
+particles with arm-like tentacles, which feed a centrally located mouth.
+Most

-host symbiotic algae, a long-standing and successful partnership.
-These algae
+hard corals also host symbiotic algae, a long-standing and successful

-provide them with an additional food source through photosynthesis.
-Coral reefs
+partnership.
+These algae provide them with an additional food source through

-are formed by corals that secrete hard calcareous (aragonite) exoskeletons,
+photosynthesis.
+Coral reefs are formed by corals that secrete hard calcareous

-giving them structural rigidity.
-These colonial “hard corals” form elaborate
+(aragonite) exoskeletons, giving them structural rigidity.
+These colonial “hard

-colonies can arise if conditions are suitable for growth.
-Given enough time,
+become established, colonies can arise if conditions are suitable for growth.

-reefs are found in the tropics along coastlines, on the margins of volcanic
+richly diverse coral reefs are found in the tropics along coastlines, on the

 Tropical coral reefs can be